choco-melk/hackathon-democratech-Adobo-Ni-Clyde/README.md

 # 🔎 Candida-Who? – Discover Leaders Aligned With You

-WHAT IS IT?
-Interactive Social Media with Candidate Voting Webapp
+WHAT IS IT: Interactive Social Media with Candidate Voting Webapp

 This is a simple and responsive political web app that allows users to explore, take a political test, and view and search for other candidates that may/may not be politically aligned to users that are stored in an external file (`candidate-list.json`).
 It filters  results as you type and shows a maximum of 5 matches at a time.
 The layout will not overwhelm users as to what users are looking for in a political social media webapp.